StephanHoyer/modelz/README.md

 With those two config values you can interfere the getting and setting of a normal prop. `parse` is called on setting the prop, it must be a function that returns the final value to set.
 The result of `format`-fn is return when getting a value.
-Both get the value as first argument and the obj as second art
+Both get the value as first argument, the obj as second argument and the field-config as the third argument.

 ```javascript
 const model = Schema({